inxanedev/easystring/README.md

 # easystring
 C++ Single-header library containing simple string utilities.
+Useful when you don't feel like using a massive library such as boost to split some text in a small command line utility.

 # usage
 All you gotta do is include the header file in your code.
 No compilation needed.